mozerpol/learningRISC-V/README.md

     The last part part (fourth) of the course is available in the issue from: 12.2019, pages 123-124/140 2.

-#### Simulator
+### Simulator
 For learning assembly language, I highly recommend using this simulator:
 [08.12.2020] https://www.kvakil.me/venus/
 This simulator has two parts:
 - Editor - here we can write our code
 When you click "Simulator" the code will be compiled[?] automatically.
-- Simulator - here you can test the code and check the results.

-In `Editor`  part I entered the code:
+- Simulator - here you can test the code and check the results In `Editor`  part I entered the code:
 ```
 addi x1, x1, 0x1